Maybe that title should be followed with a big, "Duhhh!!"

 I don't believe I'm the only one that suffers from poor self-esteem and self-doubt.
 The thought of expressing the toll you feel motherhood is taking on you is confusing and makes you feel horrible (even if you've figured out a way to actually explain yourself).

-You wonder, Why am I feeling this way?...Who have I become?...
+Why am I feeling this way?...Who have I become?...
 Why is this so hard?
 Moms are meant to get the job done.
 Moms throughout time have.
 Am I doing something wrong?...
 Today is hard!
 But it would be silly for me to complain about the little things that went on.
 No one would really understand.

 You are lonely and you feel guilty even thinking these things.